ellennickles/xphoto-s23/week5/README.md

   more "objective" and "authentic"?
 Is your response informed by your own relationship to surveillance practices (visual and non-visual)?
 If so, how?
 - Question
-  - Next week, artist [Jason Isolini](https://jisolini.com) will visit and share his work with our class.
+  - Next week artist [Jason Isolini](https://jisolini.com) will visit and share his work with our class.
 Review and interact(!) with his project, [The Ballard of a Laborer](https://jisolini.com/#/ballad-of-loosii-ninjas/), and come up with at least one (1) question for discussion.